ppy/osu-wiki/wiki/Tournaments/otst!/2018/en.md

    - There will be no warmups in group stage.
 Warmups in later stages are strictly limited to 2 minutes maximum drain time.
 5. 1 ban per team up to RO16, 2 bans from Quarterfinals onwards.
 6. Teams may substitute players in and out of the lobby without limit.
-7. Mods allowed in FM: Hidden, Hardrock, Flashlight and Easy
+7. Mods allowed in FM: Hidden, Hard Rock, Flashlight and Easy
    - At least 2 players in a team must activate at least one mod.
    - Players may combine mods (eg. HDHR).
 8. If a player ends the map failed, their score will not be counted.
 However, if the player is alive at the end of the map, then their score will be counted regardless of whether they failed during the map or not.